h

 Online Exhibition: Storytelling Ramayana through Philately

 I am fascinated by the power of storytelling for entertainment, education, and conservation.
-As a storyteller, I am particularly interested in understanding how stories were told in ancient times and what we can learn from them to enhance modern-day storytelling.
+As a heritage storyteller, I am particularly interested in understanding how stories were told in ancient times and what we can learn from them to enhance modern-day storytelling.

 PattachitraMysoreCheriyalMadhubaniThangkaChitrakathiPhadMurals, Kamasan, to name a few.
 Ramayana feature stories about peace and war, to show the importance of moral values, bravery, and sacrifice.